 Given that brands boasting millions of social followers regularly show their fans love in the form of retweets and regrams, brands with smaller bases have no good reason not to do the same.

-Remember: there is no one-size-fits-all approach to user generated content.
-From branded hashtag campaigns to simply picking the brains of your followers, there are almost no limits for brands willing to get creative.
+Remember: there is no one-size-fits-all approach to User Generated Content From branded hashtag campaigns to simply picking the brains of your followers, there are almost no limits for brands willing to get creative.
 Consider Oreo’s recent Facebook campaign which asks their 40 million+ fans to submit ideas for their latest cookie flavour in exchange for a $500k prize:

 Regardless of whether you’re appealing to a base of hundreds or millions, UGC certainly deserves your attention.
+And it’s easier than ever.

-4. UGC Can Significantly Improve Conversion Rates.
+UGC Stats #4: UGC Can Significantly Improve Conversion Rates.
 The Numbers Change Depending On Your Industry

-Any and all brands can reap the rewards user generated content.
+Any and all brands can reap the rewards User Generated Content.

 That said, certain industries and niches tend to convert more customers through UGC than others.